ProtonMail/WebClients/packages/shared/lib/logger/logger-usage-documentation.md

 // Resolves once every line emitted so far has been written.
 Mainly useful in tests. await logger.flush();

-// Route uncaught errors and unhandled rejections into this logger.
-Called by
-// initialize(); call it earlier to cover bootstrap, since pre-init lines are buffered. logger.captureGlobalErrors();

 await logger.destroy(); // stops cleanup, closes storage await loggerManager.removeLogger('mail'); // destroy and forget
 await loggerManager.destroyAll();
 ```

-Note that `captureGlobalErrors()` is **not** called on construction — importing this module has no effect on the host page's error handling until a logger is initialized.
+The logger records only what you pass it.
+It attaches no `window` listeners, so uncaught errors and unhandled rejections are not captured — log them explicitly from your own handler if you want them.

 ## 5. Retention